markdias/abudgetapp/README.md

 ## Running the App

 1. Launch the app to load the bundled sample dataset (or restore it from Settings if you have existing data).
-2. Use the dashboard add menu to create accounts, pots, incomes, and expenses.
+2. Use the dashboard add menu to create transactions, expenses, incomes, accounts, and pots.
+Transactions can move money between accounts (and optional pots), expenses can redirect funds to destination accounts, and incomes can land directly in a pot.
+3. Review or edit any item from the home activity feed or the Activity tab.
+Swipe actions or detail sheets let you update amounts, day-of-month scheduling, destinations, and associated metadata.
-3. Visit the Settings tab to run diagnostics, reset balances, restore sample data, or start the card reordering flow.
+4. Visit the Settings tab to run diagnostics, reset balances, restore sample data, or start the card reordering flow.

 > **Note:** The project targets iOS and requires Xcode 15+ with the Swift 6 toolchain for compilation.